 History of Party System in India

-At the time of independence, India had multiple parties but Indian party system as described by Morris Jones used to be known as one party dominant system.
+At the time of independence, India had multiple parties but the Indian party system as described by Morris Jones used to be known as a one-party dominant system.

 Why Congress was party of consensus ?

-Rajni Kothari calls Congress as Rainbow coalition.
-Congress itself was Grand coalition.
-Congress program could incorporate the interest of the different sections of the society.
+Rajni Kothari calls Congress a Rainbow coalition.
+Congress itself was a Grand coalition.
+Congress programme could incorporate the interest of the different sections of the society.

 The status of opposition parties was like pressure groups. there located outside the margins of the party system.